justcb/cryptomoneymaker/README.md

 ## Technologies

 This application opens in a Jupyter Notebook.
-Also, a Google Colab instance can be found at
+Also, a Google Colab instance can be found [here](https://colab.research.google.com/drive/16GbtEZZysnFVZyqKqaenNICNIu5CMXBW?usp=sharing)

 This notebook requires the following imports.
 Depending on your installed library, you may need to install some python libraries.